99% of small businesswomen say they don't get enough support from the federal government

 - 99% of women-owned small businesses believe the federal government could do more to support them

-- 89% said the playing field for female-owned small businesses is not level compared to male-owned businesses
+- 89% said the playing field for women-owned small businesses is not equal compared to male-owned businesses

 - 72% of respondents give the federal government a "C" or lower rating for effectiveness